jesserobertson/multigrid/README.markdown

 Installing
 ----------

 You'll need to install cmake, and the Boost and Blitz++ libraries to compile the multigrid library ([Boost homepage](www.boost.org/), [Blitz++ homepage](http://www.oonumerics.org/blitz/)).
-On a Mac the easiest thing to do is use Homebrew ([get it here](http://mxcl.github.com/homebrew/), so that this can be done in one hit with the command `brew install cmake boost blitz`.
+On a Mac the easiest thing to do is use Homebrew ([get it here](http://mxcl.github.com/homebrew/)), so that this can be done in one hit with the command `brew install cmake boost blitz`.

 Once you've installed these dependencies, you can go to the root folder (where this README is located) and run `cmake . && make install`.

-...this should put the library and headers under /usr/local.
+This should put the library and headers under `/usr/local`.
 Feel free to modify the install directory in the CMakeLists.txt file if you want it to go somewhere else.

 When building your own script, you can also use the CMake files that are included in the two example directories.
 These should find the multigrid library and link it into your own executable.